Julie Salverson: Writer, Creative Resilience Trainer, Scholar, Speaker

 Royal Military College of Canada, Adjunct Professor.

 Julie joined the Queen’s University Drama Department in 1999.
-Her work as a writer and theatre animator explores what it means to be a witness to violence.
+Her work as a writer, resilience trainer and theatre animator explores what it means to be a witness to violence.
 She is particularly interested in atomic culture and the role of the comedic and absurd in telling risky stories.
+Julie’s nonfiction book Lines of Flight: an atomic memoir will be published in 2016 by Wolsack and Wynn.

 Recent Presentation, The Importance Of Stories.